 - We would like to pay, please. = Czy możemy prosić o rachunek?

-As we end this post, we hope you also discovered a passion for learning the Polish language or other foreign languages.
+As we end this post, we hope you also discovered a passion for learning vegetable names in Polish and also got the encouragement to learn the Polish language or other foreign languages.
 If that rings true, feel free to check out our most recommended language learning resource below.

 Let Ling Plant The Seeds Of Knowledge Today!

-Polish may be one of the complicated foreign languages to learn.
+That’s it for the vegetable names in Polish!
+Polish may be one of the most complicated foreign languages to learn.
 In fact, total beginners will need 44 weeks of constant studying to talk like a native speaker of this language.
 However, we know of one hack that will save you time and make your learning process much easier.
-It’s time that you check out the Ling App!
+It’s time that you check out the Ling app!